adjust/unity_sdk/README.md

 ### <a id="background-tracking">Background tracking

-The default behaviour of the adjust SDK is to **pause sending HTTP requests while the app is in the background**.
+The default behaviour of the Adjust SDK is to **pause sending HTTP requests while the app is in the background**.
 You can change this in your `AdjustConfig` instance:

 ```csharp
 AdjustConfig adjustConfig = new AdjustConfig("{YourAppToken", "{YourEnvironment}");